Rapptz/discord.py/docs/guide/interactions/views.rst

 Sending views
 --------------

-We send views using the ``view`` parameter in methods which send messages. for example :meth:`TextChannel.send`.
+We send views using the ``view`` parameter in methods which send messages, for example :meth:`TextChannel.send`.

-In our case we're creating a confirmation prompt for our ban command, so we'll want to use the :meth:`InteractionResponse.send_message`.
+In our case we're creating a confirmation prompt for our ban command, so we'll want to use the :meth:`InteractionResponse.send_message` method.

 Our command might look like this: